Draco NAK9 Review: 9mm AK Pistol

 Cugir has an interesting history, with the original metal factory starting in 1799.
 Cugir was the first Romanian company to produce a 9mm sub-machine gun.
 With the DAK9, AK fans can now own a rifle that shoots a pistol caliber and accepts one of the world’s most common and easy-to-find mags.

-The DRACO NAK9 is an interesting AK-Pistol chambered in the extremely common 9mm and accepts Glock mags.
+As a tactical firearms instructor, I find the DRACO NAK9 particularly intriguing.
+This AK-Pistol is chambered in the extremely common 9mm and accepts Glock mags.

 A Draco NAK9 review by Jason Mosher